 Without Executive support you’ll be standing on shaky ground, without protection – and usually in-between two or three teams that are on a battlefield pointing some pretty high-powered weaponry at each other.
 Not a comfortable place to be.

-I wish I knew the answers to my beginning-of-the-year musings, sadly I don’t (although a Canadian only NHL division will be fun to watch this year!).
+I wish I knew the answers to my beginning-of-the-year musings, sadly I don’t.

 What I can tell you is that the benefits of a SecOps program are practical, real and measurable.
 I can also promise you, that if you don’t bring your Security and Operations teams together, the gap will simply increase and your company will continue to struggle to manage risk against the ever-increasing competitive pressures to innovate and evolve.
 Take a hard look at these keys – are you addressing them?
 If you need help, let me know.